 Spectacled eiders spend most of the year on marine water where they feed primarily on clams.
 They nest on coastal tundra near shallow ponds or lakes, usually within 10 feet of the water.
 After breeding, they move offshore to molt.
 After molting, eiders from all breeding populations migrate to the central Bering Sea south of St. Lawrence Island, where they remain in large flocks until March or April.

-Threats: Reasons for initial population decline and range contraction are unknown.
+Reasons for initial population decline and range contraction are unknown.
 Ingestion of lead shot, predation, and harvest may currently be limiting population growth.
-Research continues to better understand the life history and needs of these birds.